Queen of Hearts

 - In a field full of obstacles and hiding places, the goal of this game is to eliminate as much of the opposing team as possible.
 A player is eliminated if a water balloon explodes on any part of their body, including one that they are holding.

 - Each team will be given a load of water balloons equal in number.
 If both teams expend their entire supply of water balloons then whichever team has the most remaining members will be the winner.
-There will be a method to break ties, but we don't want to spoil it.
+This will also be a timed fight.
+If there is more than one team with remaining players at the conclusion of the time limit the team has the most remaining members will be the winner.

 - (We know that getting wet in a water balloon fight is not fun for everyone.
 In a case where you want to opt out of this tournament, you will not put your team at a numerical disadvantage.
 We have a provision for that.)